EPA waste data release 27 November 2023. Latest reference year 2021 (Data subject to Eurostat validation)

 View information about how the EPA compiles and reports Official European Waste Statistics.

-The recycling percentages under the revised WFD are set to increase to 55 per cent from 2025, 60 per cent from 2030 and 65 per cent from 2035.
+The recycling and preparing for reuse percentages under the revised WFD are set to increase to 55 per cent from 2025, 60 per cent from 2030 and 65 per cent from 2035.